Former Representative Giffords launches gun control drive

 Giffords was shot and severely wounded when gunman Jared Loughner opened fire outside a Tucson supermarket where she was meeting with constituents on January 8, 2011.
 Six people were killed and 13 wounded in that attack.

-Since then, public debate over gun control laws has been fueled by a July rampage at the premiere of a Batman movie in Aurora, Colorado, that killed 12 people and wounded 58 others, and the massacre of 20 children and six teachers at Sandy Hook Elementary School in Newtown, Connecticut, in December.
+Since then, public debate over gun control laws has been fueled by a July rampage at the premiere of a Batman movie in Colorado that killed 12 people and wounded 58 others, and the massacre of 20 children and six teachers at Sandy Hook Elementary School in Connecticut in December.

 The new initiative will push for background checks for private gun sales and look at ways to better address mental illness, among other efforts, Kelly told ABC.